Acute muscle soreness: Dehydration

-Dehydration theory states that extracellular fluid (ECF) compartment becomes contracted due to the excessive sweating, causing the volume to decrease to the point until the muscles are contracted until the fluids can re-inhabit the vacuum.
+The dehydration theory states that extracellular fluid (ECF) compartment becomes contracted due to the excessive sweating, causing the volume to decrease to the point until the muscles are contracted until the fluids can re-inhabit the vacuum.
 Excessive sweating can also cause the electrolyte imbalance theory, which is sweating disturbs the body's balance of electrolyte, which results in exciting motor neurons and spontaneous discharge.

-The feeling of soreness can also be attributed to the lack contraction from the muscle, which can lead to overexertion of the muscle.
+The feeling of soreness can also be attributed to the lack of contraction from the muscle, which can lead to overexertion of the muscle.
 The decrease in contraction has been theorized to have been caused by the high level of concentrations of proton created by glycolysis.
 Excess in protons displaces calcium ions which is used within the fibers in activating the sarcomere, resulting in a reduced contractile force.

 Electrolyte imbalance

 When exercising, lactic acid becomes lactate and H+ through glycolysis.
-With more lactic consumed during the process, there will be a higher H+ concentration, thus lowering the blood’s pH level.
+With more lactic acid consumed during the process, there will be a higher H+ concentration, thus lowering the blood’s pH level.
 This low pH level will affect the energy production process through the inhibition of phosphofructokinase.
-Phosphofructokinase is a key enzyme in glycolytic process, which produces energy.
-With a pH of 6.4, there will be no glycolysis process existed, thus no energy will be produced.
-Higher concentration of H+ will also cause the loss of contractile force through the misplacement of calcium in muscle fiber, the misplacement of calcium in muscle fiber will disturb the formation of actin-myosin cross-bridge.
+Phosphofructokinase is a key enzyme in the glycolytic process, which produces energy.
+A higher concentration of H+ will also cause the loss of contractile force through the misplacement of calcium in muscle fiber, which will disturb the formation of the actin-myosin cross-bridge.

 Treatments

-There are conflicting research in terms of treatments of muscle soreness.
+There is conflicting research in terms of treatments of muscle soreness.

 Stretching and muscle soreness

-Stretching immediately before or after a workout does provide little help, but is not significant enough to be considered as a preventative measure.
+Stretching immediately before or after a workout does provide some help, but is not significant enough to be considered as a preventative measure.